Here are several terms we use a lot in our line of work.

 - In the context of a deployment pipeline, a stage is a series of automated actions that provide coarse-grained feedback.
+If any of the actions within a stage fails, the stage fails.
 At Stelligent, we name each of these stages based on the overall purpose.
 There may be 1-n automated stages within a deployment pipeline.
 The last stage will release the software to production environments.
 Often, this can result in a software system that gets to the production stage several times per day enabling the business to choose to deploy the good changes.

 - Value Stream Mapping